 So Where Does that Leave Spotify?

 Spotify’s headlining feature is its impeccable ability to bring you the best out of the hundreds of thousands of western tracks.
 And I feel that’s what it will be focusing on here as well, with probably a couple of local languages.
 In a way, Spotify can be compared with how Netflix functions in India.
-It doesn’t go for the masses or tries to have the highest amount of regional content.
-Its sole objective is to entertain the premium crowd who is primarily interested in its western offerings and originals.
+It doesn’t go for the masses or tries to have the highest amount of restricted content.
+Its sole objective is to entertain the premium crowd primarily interested in its western offerings and originals.

 However, all things considered, Spotify might be a little too late.
 It’s arriving at a time when both Google Play Music and Apple Music have already established a strong foothold with a diverse library and a loyal user base.
-As I said, though, it remains to be seen how Spotify will be approaching the market and whether it’s considering India as merely an extension or as its next big source of users.
+As I said, it remains to be seen how Spotify will be approaching the market and whether it’s considering India as merely an extension or as its next big source of users.

 We still don’t know when exactly it will be available, though.
 It could be months or if you believe a few rumors, the first week of April itself.